serpenscaput/wl9/Revival of Memories/Revival of Memories - README.txt

 CONTACTS

-You can contact me by email at brian@brlowe.globalnet.co.uk
+You can contact me by email at brian (at) brlowe.globalnet.co.uk

 You can also visit my website - The Wolfenstein 3D Dome at http://www.wolfenstein3d.co.uk/